alexchalyy/Friend-Finder/README.md

 # Homework Creation Process

 The front end of application was written in static html and styled in bootstrap to be responsive.
-The back end of application was written in Javascript using node.js, express, and path npm packages.
+The back end of application was written in Javascript using jQueries, node.js, express, and path npm packages.
 The whole application was than hosted on heroku.